Inspection, maintenance & repairs for rope-based recreational facilities operated or built by any provider

 - Smart Belay® – maintenance and annual inspection of all equipment by arrangement

 Inspectors should be able to produce a certificate attesting to their professional competence.
-We have been certified by the ERCA and our inspection specialist Thomas Gradl is an IAPA-accredited expert.
+Our inspection specialist Thomas Gradl is an IAPA-accredited expert.

 All our inspectors are specialists who have been trained in the use of personal fall protection equipment according to BGG 906 and can provide extensive on-site advice regarding equipment.